GraSPSchool/graspschool.github.io/2024/registration/guide.md

 This page asks for your USP number, in case you have one.

 If you do have a USP number, please inform it to avoid creating a new USP number for you in the USP system and then click the "Avançar" button to proceed to the next page.
 The next page will then be the last one and requires you only to check your data and confirm the registration.
+Then skip to Step 5.

 If you do not have a USP number, leave the field blank.
 Click the blue hyperlink reading "clique aqui" which is above the entry field, to the left of the page, inside square brackets.
 Then proceed to step 4.